biobv2015/knip-developer-guide/README.md

 # BioBV Seminar 2015

 ## Getting started
-1. Configure your KNIME Image Processing SDK according to https://github.com/knime-ip/knip-sdk-setup
+1. Configure your KNIME Image Processing SDK according to the README file in the https://github.com/knime-ip/knip-sdk-setup repository.
+Selecting the ``knip-sdk-full`` target definiton is recommended.
 2. Work through the tutorials and examples of ImgLib2 and ImageJ-Ops (see Tutorials and Examples)
 3. Set-up your KNIME project and maven playground (Copy & Paste example projects from this repository)
-4. Important: Please clone the following repositories from GitHub and import the java projects of these repositories into your Eclipse:
+4. Optional (required if you did not selected the `knip-sdk-full` target definition):  clone the following repositories from GitHub and import the java projects of these repositories into your Eclipse installation:
  - https://github.com/knime-ip/knip
  - https://github.com/knime-ip/knip-imagej2
-5. Start KNIME from Eclipse: see https://tech.knime.org/overview-of-the-eclipse-plugin-concept and https://tech.knime.org/test-your-node (which should be already configured).
+5. For further reading on the eclipse plugin concept see:  https://tech.knime.org/overview-of-the-eclipse-plugin-concept.

 ## Frameworks and Tools
 ### ImgLib2: